apache/openwhisk-external-resources/README.md

 ## Articles

 *Articles, tutorials and blogs on building serverless applications using OpenWhisk.*
+- [Using the new OpenWhisk Debugger](https://medium.com/openwhisk/using-the-new-openwhisk-debugger-b1b57d0d7d8b) - A step by step guide on using the new OpenWhisk debugger ‘wskdb’.
+- [“Advanced debugging of OpenWhisk actions”](https://medium.com/openwhisk/advanced-debugging-of-openwhisk-actions-518414636932) describes how to test an Apache OpenWhisk action locally using Docker and a helper Python script.
-- [Extending OpenWhisk to the IoT Edge with Node-RED, Docker and resin.io](https://medium.com/openwhisk/extending-openwhisk-to-the-iot-edge-with-node-red-docker-and-resin-io-bec7f30ea2de) - describes a sample application for a flexible edge platform using OpenWhisk, Node-RED and resin.io to manage provisioning and lifecycle of Docker-based applications on a fleet of IoT gateways, such as raspberry pi.
+- [Extending OpenWhisk to the IoT Edge with Node-RED, Docker and resin.io](https://medium.com/openwhisk/extending-openwhisk-to-the-iot-edge-with-node-red-docker-and-resin-io-bec7f30ea2de) - Describes a sample application for a flexible edge platform using OpenWhisk, Node-RED and resin.io to manage provisioning and lifecycle of Docker-based applications on a fleet of IoT gateways, such as raspberry pi.
 - [OpenWhisk and The Serverless Framework](https://medium.com/openwhisk/openwhisk-and-the-serverless-framework-b05ce569137a#.n1lyyw17v) - Build serverless apps with OpenWhisk and The Serverless Framework.
 - [Uncovering the magic: How serverless platforms really work!](https://medium.com/openwhisk/uncovering-the-magic-how-serverless-platforms-really-work-3cb127b05f71) - A step by step guide through the inner guts of OpenWhisk.
 - [HTTP handlers with OpenWhisk](https://medium.com/openwhisk/serverless-http-handlers-with-openwhisk-90a986cc7cdd) - This blog post demonstrates the use of OpenWhisk web actions to write HTTP handlers.